On $H$-Topological Intersection Graphs: Polynomial-time recognition algorithms

 \section{Polynomial-time recognition algorithms}

-We present an $\calO(n^{3.5})$-time algorithm to recognize $S_d$-graphs and an $\cXP$-time algorithm to recognize $T$-graphs (parametrized by the size of the tree $T$).
-We begin with a lemma that motivates our general approach.
+We present an $\calO(n^{3.5})$-time algorithm recognizing $S_d$-graphs and an $\cXP$-time algorithm recognizing $T$-graphs (parametrized by the size of the tree $T$).
+We begin with a lemma that motivates our approach.
 It implies that if $G$ is a $T$-graph, then there exists a representation of $G$ such that every branching point is ``contained" in some maximal clique of $G$.